aerogear/proposals/testing/E2E_Test_Update.md

 an Appium client library.

 [UI Selectors And Their Importance](./supporting_docs/ui_selectors_and_their_importance.md) -
-Contains information on UI selectors, thier impact on a UI test suite, and examples of how to implement some prefered selectors in mobile applications.
+Contains information on UI selectors, their impact on a UI test suite, and examples of how to implement some preferred selectors in mobile applications.

 [Tools for Finding UI Selectors](./supporting_docs/tools_to_find_selectors.md) -
 Contains information on tools that can be used to identify selectors and generate